openplotter/docs/getting_started/installing.rst

 +--------------------+-------------------------------------+

 .. danger::
-	You must change the default access point password using the *OpenPlotter Network* app.
+	You MUST change the default access point password using the *OpenPlotter Network* app.
 Otherwise, anyone will be able to access your system easily.

 .. note::
 	Using **OpenPlotter À la Carte** edition you will be able to configure all these parameters and more by filling in a form before downloading your custom OpenPlotter.